derek-knox/Coding-For-Designers/Coding and Concept/Authoring Time, Compile Time, and Runtime.md

 The output of this compilation process results in *runtime* code that the computer executes in realtime.
 This process manifests as an interactive user interface within an application or game.

-In Unity, the process is as follows:
+In Unity, the process is:
 1. *Author* code in a text editor and/or with Unity's built-in UI to generate code
 2. Click the "Build" button to *compile* the authored code into a single packaged file
 3. Run this file on the target operating system that knows how to convert the compiled code to *runtime* code

-In JavaScript in a web browser, the process is as follows:
+In JavaScript in a web browser, the process is:
 1. *Author* code in a text editor
 2. View a web page that hosts your authored JavaScript code, the browser *compiles* it on the fly
 3. This just-in-time compiled code is automatically ran as *runtime* code and you have an interactive interface